-The amount of per share dividend recognized as distributions to equity shareholders for the year ended March 31, 2018 was Rs 9.
+The amount of per share dividend recognized as distributions to equity shareholders for the period ended September 30, 2018 and year ended March 31, 2018 was Rs 5 and Rs 9 respectively.

-The Board of Directors at its meeting held on April 18, 2018, declared an interim dividend of 20% (Rs 2 per equity share of par value Rs 10 each) and recommended a final dividend of 30% (Rs 3 per equity share of par value Rs 10 each) which is subject to approval of shareholders.
-If approved, this would result in a cash outflow of approximately Rs 593 inclusive of dividend distribution tax.
+The Board of Directors at its meeting held on April 18, 2018 had recommended a final dividend of 30% (Rs 3 per equity share of par value Rs 10 each).
+The proposal was approved by the shareholders at the Annual General Meeting held on July 17, 2018.
+This resulted in a cash outflow of approximately Rs 593 inclusive of dividend distribution tax of Rs 101.